-For that indicator, The World Bank provides data for Brazil from 1960 to 2016.
-The average value for Brazil during that period was 70.88 billion U.S. dollars with a minumum of 0.77 billion U.S. dollars in 1962 and a maximum of 299.98 billion U.S. dollars in 2011.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1960 to 2021.
+The average value for Brazil during that period was 86.29 billion U.S. dollars with a minimum of 0.77 billion U.S. dollars in 1962 and a maximum of 323.36 billion U.S. dollars in 2021.

-Definition: xports of goods and services represent the value of all goods and other market services provided to the rest of the world.
+Definition: Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
 Data are in current U.S. dollars.